Bradfield, South Yorkshire: Description

 The eastern edge reaches the western extent of the urban spread of Sheffield, and includes the suburb of Stannington, as well as the villages of Oughtibridge, Wharncliffe Side, and Worrall.
 Minor habitations within the parish include Midhopestones, Upper Midhope and Bolsterstone on the northern edge, and Dungworth in the southeastern part.
 The moorland villages of High Bradfield and Low Bradfield are located within the parish.
 High Bradfield possesses a Gothic Revival church, and the earthworks of a motte and bailey castle.
 Low Bradfield is less historic, having been largely destroyed in the Great Sheffield flood of 1864.

 At the time of the 2001 census the parish had a population of 14,915, increasing to 17,100 at the 2011 Census.
 The parish extends across the City of Sheffield electoral wards of Stocksbridge and Upper Don and Stannington Ward, and covers more than a third of the land area of Sheffield City Council.

+Parish council

+The parish council's office is in Mill Lee Road, Low Bradfield.